CarlosLeyvaAyala/Max-Sick-Gains/Help/010 overview.md

 If you want to use it, you should be well acquainted with Bodyslide, SEEdit and mod installing paths.

-None of those things are actually hard to learn and I tried my best to be as simple and straight-forward as possible so people with few modding experience can enjoy this mod, but teaching simple basic things like *"How do I build a zeroed bodyslide with morphs"* is not the scope of this mod.
+None of those things are actually hard to learn and I tried my best to be as simple and straight-forward as possible so people with few modding experience can enjoy this mod[^HardSibblings], but teaching simple basic things like *"How do I build a zeroed bodyslide with morphs?"* is not the scope of this mod.
+[^HardSibblings]: After all, there's a reason mods that use the same mechanics as this are so hard to configure and understand at first sight.
+I tried my best to make the process as simple as possible by releasing the actual tools I use to make my own mod work.
+I'm lazy, so I let my tools do most of the job.

 <figure>
 <img class="hImg" src="img/zeroed-sliders.png"/>